jessewaites/piratebroadcast.github.io/_posts/2018-05-23-Adding-GDRP-EULA-To-A-Ruby-On-Rails-Application.md

 I also added some logic to the Popup Modal - if the current_users gdpr_accepted_at column is nil, show the modal.
 If it is not nil, don't show the modal (Since logically it means they have already seen and accepted it.)

 We can now determine who has and has not accepted our new terms, and have restricted the ability of users who have not accepted the new terms from using our web application.
 Yes it could be argued that we could have built an entire EULA management system, but implementing it this way has solved the business goal in a reasonable amount of time.
+For what it's worth, I wrote this on my lunchbreak because I thought it might be helpful to other developers currently working on the same issue, so don't read too much into any of this or feel you need to break it apart.
+Have a great Memorial Day Weekend!